Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Frequent heavy rainfall, high humidity, possible localized flooding.

-Monsoons: The rainy season obtains its character from the southwest monsoon, which delivers substantial rainfall across the region.
+Monsoons: The rainy season obtains its character from the southwestern region monsoon, which delivers substantial rainfall throughout the area.
 Prepare for daily showers.

 Extreme Temperatures: The hot season (March-May) can experience extreme heat.
-This makes strenuous outdoor activities during midday hours difficult.
+This makes strenuous outdoor activities in midday hours difficult.
 Plan indoor activities or early morning/late afternoon excursions.

 The Cool Season (November - February) has the best conditions for exploring temples, walks in the city, and going to nearby national parks.